techcoder20/MacOSBigSurThemeConverter/README.md

 3.Execute the following command and follow the instructions:

-`sudo chmod +x ConfigCopy.sh RevertBackToDefaultConfigs.sh MacOSBigSurThemeConverter.sh && ./MacOSBigSurThemeConverter.sh`
+`sudo chmod +x  RevertBackToDefaultConfigs.sh MacOSBigSurThemeConverter.sh && ./MacOSBigSurThemeConverter.sh`

 Reboot twice to change the window manager theme